Are you worried about the declining performance of some of your website’s content? This could be a sign of content decay.

 Here are some quick tips to make your content more comprehensive:

-- Optimize your post for SEO – While optimizing your post for SEO, you can also update your post to add new, more helpful content that you may have missed before.
+- Optimize your post for SEO – While optimizing your blog post for SEO, you can also update your post to add new, more helpful content that you may have missed before.

 - Embed a video – Adding images and videos is great for building user engagement.